 Optional: 1 tablespoons capers can be added when the chicken broth is added as well.

 See recipe card at bottom of post for quantities and full instructions.

 Melt the butter in a saucepan over medium heat.
 Add the garlic and cook for 1 minute.

 Add the chicken broth.
-Slowly add the half and half.
-Add the angel hair pasta.
+Slowly stir in the half and half.
+Bring to a gentle boil, then add the angel hair pasta.